Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 WIDER COMMUNITY

-Finally, this document represents the continuation of a dialogue regarding MCH leadership and the MCH Leadership Competencies.
-We welcome and look forward to your ongoing involvement examining and defining the knowledge areas and skills that are essential to effective MCH leadership.
+This document represents the continuation of a dialogue regarding MCH leadership and the MCH Leadership Competencies.
+As always, we welcome and look forward to your ongoing involvement in examining and defining the knowledge areas and skills that are essential to the practice of effective MCH leadership.

 Maternal and child health (MCH) is a specialty area within the larger field of public health, distinguished by:

-- A focus on individuals as well as the families, communities, populations, and systems of care in communities that support these individuals.
+- A focus on individuals as well as the families, communities, populations, and systems of care in communities that support and are accountable to these individuals.

 - A life course perspective as an organizing framework that acknowledges distinct periods in human development and presents both risks and opportunities for interventions to make lasting improvements.